bvs0821/mlb_stats_analysis/README.md

 The user is prompted to do the same for the pitching statistics, although the date ranges do not need to match.

+The database is named mlb_stats.db.
+Table names and descriptions are as follows:

+hitter_mapping : contains all hitter IDs from each stat database pitcher_mapping : contains all pitcher IDs from each stat database mlb_hitting_stats_int1 : contains hitting stats from MLB Stat API for first date range mlb_hitting_stats_int2 : contains hitting stats from MLB Stat API for second date range mlb_hitting_stats_int3 : contains hitting stats from MLB Stat API for third date range mlb_hitting_stats_int4 : contains hitting stats from MLB Stat API for forth date range mlb_hitting_stats_int5 : contains hitting stats from MLB Stat API for fifth date range mlb_pitching_stats_int1 : contains pitching stats from MLB Stat API for first date range mlb_pitching_stats_int2 : contains pitching stats from MLB Stat API for second date range mlb_pitching_stats_int3 : contains pitching stats from MLB Stat API for third date range mlb_pitching_stats_int4 : contains pitching stats from MLB Stat API for forth date range mlb_pitching_stats_int5 : contains pitching stats from MLB Stat API for fifth date range

+Note: MLB stat tables are only populated is that number of date ranges were given as an inputs.
+Additional can be added (up to 5 total) by rerunning the script and not deleting exisitng tables.

 ## What's Next?
 The next step of the project is to add in additional statistical databases which have statistics not available in the MLB-Stat API.
 Once all databases are added, various analysis/ML techniques will be performed to better understand which statistical metric produces the best estimation of future performance.
 In addition, the aforementioned assessment over various date ranges will allow for a better determination of how long a player performs at a certain level before improving or regressing.